SAP-archive/teched2020-DAT262/exercises/ex1/README.md

 **Very well done!** You have implemented a Pipeline that extracts Initial Load and Delta data fron an ABAP CDS View in S/4HANA and have interlinked it with a non-SAP target storage in S3.

+## Exercise 1.3 - Implement a Pipeline for delta transfer of enhanced EPM Sales Order data from S/4HANA to an S3 Object Store

 In the next section, we'll also take care for the Sales Order transaction data from EPM and will right away establish a replication (initial load plus following delta processing) transfer mode.

+1. In SAP Data Intelligence, open the ***Modeler*** application.

 ## Summary